Central Michigan Chippewas football: Eastern Michigan

 The Chippewas and Eagles maintain a less prominent, but steady rivalry.
-CMU holds the series lead over Eastern Michigan, leading 62–30–6.
+CMU holds the series lead over Eastern Michigan, leading 65–32–6.

 Traditions

 Kelly/Shorts game day experience

 Central Michigan has the largest on-campus stadium in the Mid-American Conference, seating 32,885 fans and has been playing home football games dating back to 1896.
 The Sporting News has named Kelly/Shorts Stadium "the finest football facility in the Mid-American Conference" and "the best game day atmosphere in the MAC".

 The East End of the stadium (as of 2014) once again hosts the CMU Student section backing the football team.
-The Chippewa Marching Band, cheerleaders, and dance team add to the game day experience and has helped CMU become one of the nation's winningest schools at home with a .714 winning percentage all-time at Kelly/Shorts Stadium.
+The Chippewa Marching Band, cheerleaders, and dance team add to the game day experience and has helped CMU to get a .671 winning percentage all-time at Kelly/Shorts Stadium.

 CMU drew a capacity crowd of 35,127 fans for the Central Michigan–Michigan State game televised on ESPNU and has hosted schools from the ACC, Big Ten, and Big 12 conferences.
 Future opponents at home include schools from the Big Ten, ACC, Big 12, Pac-12 and Mountain West conferences.

 In 2010, the CMU Board of Trustees designed and set course to construct a state of the art stadium expansion to integrate a hotel, restaurant, and conference center connected by a glass atrium to new stadium suites on the east side.
 This addition will be custom-built into Kelly/Shorts Stadium.

 Newer upgrades include a video scoreboard standing six stories and featuring two video replay boards—one facing into the stadium and a second board facing outside the stadium by tailgating areas.
 NFL-quality permanent lighting has been installed for television and future ESPN night games.

 College Football Hall of Fame

-One former Central Michigan coach has been inducted into the College Football Hall of Fame.
+Two former Central Michigan coaches have been inducted into the College Football Hall of Fame.